louismullie/stanford-core-nlp/README.markdown

 1. Install the gem: `gem install stanford-core-nlp`.

 2. Download the Stanford Core NLP JAR and model files.
 Two package are available with the necessary files: a package for [English only](http://louismullie.com/stanford-core-nlp-english.zip), or a package with models for [all languages](http://louismullie.com/stanford-core-nlp-all.zip).
 Place the contents of the extracted archive inside the /bin/ folder of the stanford-core-nlp gem (typically this is /usr/local/lib/ruby/gems/1.9.1/gems/stanford-core-nlp-0.x/bin/).
-This package only includes model files for English; see below for information on adding model files for other languages.

 **Configuration**